 Some prescription medications that may interact with sufentanil include:

 - Anticholinergic drugs, like Parkinson’s medications.
 Use of these drugs with sufentanil may lead to an increased risk of urinary retention and constipation.
-This may then lead to paralytic ileus, which is basically an obstruction of the intestines.
+This may then lead to paralytic ileus, which is basically obstruction of the intestines.

 - Benzodiazepines and other Central Nervous System (CNS) depressants.
 Concurrent use of both substances can lead to an increased risk of respiratory depression, hypotension, sedation, coma, and death.